The-Marvex/GSoC_Proposal/GSoC proposal.md

 * I do not any full-time or part-time internships planned for this summer.

-* I will be working on the project for around 35-40 hours a week, distributed evenly through the week.
+* I will be working on the project for around 35-40 hours a week, distributed evenly through the week (7 days).

 * I will be located in Kanpur, Uttar Pradesh, India.
 I will be travelling to my hometown.
 I will be travelling for a night, which will not intervene with my working hours.